SPS-SIPS/sips-connect/SIPS.Core/README.md

 services.AddCore(configuration);
 ```

+Note: This repository is a monorepo.
+Consumers typically add project references to the relevant projects (e.g., `SIPS.Core.csproj`) rather than installing a NuGet package.

 ### Shared Services

 These services are now used internally by handlers and can be injected elsewhere as needed: